Skip to content

 • Ensure you have clear opt-in and opt-out messages.

-When cold emailing prospects, your reps must remember that they should only reach out to people they believe will benefit from your product.
+When cold emailing prospects, your sales reps must remember that they should only reach out to people they believe will benefit from your product.

-The email copy must explain why the prospect is hearing from the salesperson, and exactly where the salesperson got the prospect’s details from (i.e. LinkedIn).
+• Exactly where the salesperson got the prospect’s contact details from (i.e. LinkedIn).

 Ensure your cold emails are GDPR compliant by: